-Lunch With The Nominating Committee

-On Wednesday the candidates will have lunch with the entire nominating committee.
+Lunch With 'The Nominating Committee On Wednesday the candidates will have lunch with the entire nominating committee, if time permits.
 This is the time for the nominating committee to socialize with each of the candidates.

 The Nominating Committee

 What happens when candidates are not being interviewed?